Unlabeled sample compression schemes and corner peelings for ample and maximum classes: Representation Maps for Ample Classes

+One can try to find representation maps for ample classes by extending the approach for maximum classes: given ample classes $C$ and $D$ with $D\subset C$, a representation map $r$ for $C$ is called \emph{$D$-entering} if all edges $cd$ with $c\in C\setminus D$ and $d\in D$ are directed by $o_r$ from $c$ to $d$.
+The representation map defined in Proposition~\ref{lem-unique-source} is $D$-entering.
+Given $x\in \dom(C)$, suppose that $r_x$ is a $C^x$-entering representation map for $C_x$.

+We can extend the orientation $o_{r_x}$ to an orientation $o$ of $G(C)$ as follows.
+Each $x$-edge $cc'$ of $G(C)$ is directed arbitrarily, while each other edge $cc'$ is directed as the edge $c_xc'_x$ is directed by $o_{r_x}$.
+Since~$o_{r_x}$ satisfies (C1), (C2) and $r_x$ is $C^x$-entering, $o$ also satisfies (C1), (C2), thus the map~$r_o$ is a representation map for $C$.
+So, ample classes would admit representation maps, if \emph{for any ample classes $D\subseteq C$, any representation map $r'$ of $D$ extends to a $D$-entering representation map $r$ of $C$.}

-\subsection{Representation maps as ISRs}
+\subsection{Representation Maps as ISRs}

 Our next result formulates the construction of representation maps for ample classes as an instance of the Independent System of Representatives problem.
-A system $(G,(V_i)_{1\leq i\leq n})$ consisting of a graph $G$ and a partition of its vertex set $V(G)$ into independent sets $V_1 \ldots V_n$, is called an {\it ISR-system}.
-An independent set in $G$ of the form $\{v_1, \ldots, v_n\}$, where $v_i \in V_i$ for each $1 \leq i \leq n$, is called an \emph{ISR} (Independent System of Representatives) \cite{AhBeZi}.
+A system $(G,(V_i)_{1\leq i\leq n})$ consisting of a graph $G$ and a partition $V_1 ,\ldots, V_n$ of its vertex set $V(G)$ is called an \emph{ISR-system}.
+An independent set in $G$ of the form $\{v_1, \ldots, v_n\}$, where $v_i \in V_i$ for each $1 \leq i \leq n$, is called an an \emph{Independent System of Representatives}, or \emph{ISR} for short~\cite{AhBeZi}.